📝 Financial KPIs & management · ⏱️ 3 min read

 The most important restaurant KPIs to compare

-Not all numbers are equally important.
-Focus on these 5 core metrics that best represent your position:
+Not all numbers deserve equal attention.
+These 5 core metrics reveal your true competitive position:

 • Food cost percentage: How much of your revenue goes to ingredients